 Two different questions

-The difference starts after the chart is clear.
-Analytics tells you retention dropped after the patch.
+Analytics tells you what happened.
+It can't tell you whether what you're building fits the market you're building it for.
+Your BI platform shows retention dropped after the patch.
 Iridae asks: what are your options, what are the tradeoffs, which one should you ship?
 Then it connects that decision to execution and tracks what changed.

 Insight-to-action gap